External Hard Drive Not Showing Up on Mac

 ADATA HD710 Pro External Hard DriveUp to 4TBUSB 3.1Shop now

-How to avoid a situation where Mac doesn’t see an external hard drive
+How to avoid a situation where Mac is not detecting an external hard drive

 You now have a clear idea of what to do if your Mac isn’t reading external hard drives anymore.
 To make sure you don’t face the same issue in the future, always check that the disk is in the right format for your operating system, that it has a strong enough power supply, and that the connector of your USB cable isn't damaged.
 However, there are several additional things that you can do to avoid future complications: